serge-rgb/milton/README.md

     Milton features a software rasterizer by design, for reliability and flexibility.

-- Multi-platform
+- Multi-platform?

-    Windows only at the moment.
-Linux and OSX coming in the near future.
+    Milton is Windows only at the moment.
+Linux and OSX support is intended for the future, but I don't know when that will come.

 - Open Source